-The conservative form of (2), that is, with S = 0, states that the energy density in wavenumber vector space does not change along a ray (although the wavenumber vector itself does change) and was established by Longuet-Higgins (1957).
-It can also be derived from more fundamental conservation laws (Lavrenov 2003, and references therein).

-Numerical evaluation of (2) only describes the changes in the energy of the moving wave trains; it thus also requires the computation of all ray trajectories followed by the spectral components, keeping track of changes in wavenumber vectors along the rays.
-All this is obtained from linear refraction theory using well-known ray-tracing algorithms (see Ardhuin et al. 2001).
-For spectral applications it was clearly demonstrated that backward ray tracing, from a given arrival point, is preferable to forward ray tracing, from parallel directions in deep water toward the area of interest (see, e.g., O'Reilly and Guza 1993; Bouws and Battjes 1982).
+The conservative form of (2), i.e. with S = 0, states that the energy density in wavenumber vector space does not change along a ray (although the wavenumber vector itself does change) and was established by Longuet-Higgins (1957).
+It can also be derived from more fundamental conservation laws (Lavrenov, 2003; and references therein).
+Numerical evaluation of (2) only describes the changes in the energy of the moving wave trains, it thus also requires the computation of all ray trajectories followed by the spectral components, keeping track of changes in wavenumber vectors along the rays.
+All this is obtained from linear refraction theory using well-known ray-tracing algorithms (see Ardhuin et al., 2001).
+For spectral applications it was clearly demonstrated that backward ray tracing, from a given arrival point, is preferable to forward ray tracing, from parallel directions in deep water towards the area of interest, (see e. g.
+O'Reilly and Guza, 1993; Bouws and Battjes, 1982).

-Such a "Lagrangian" method (in the sense that we follow wave groups but not water particles) is economical when rays are fixed in time, that is, in the absence of significant variable currents or temporal changes in sea levels, because rays can be precomputed once and for all.
+Such a 'Lagrangian' method (in the sense that we follow wave groups, but not water particles) is economical when rays are fixed in time, i.e. in the absence of significant variable currents or temporal changes in sea levels, because rays can be precomputed once and for all.
 Furthermore, ray computations can be performed on a bathymetry grid different from the wave model grid, taking advantage of the full resolution of the bathymetric data available.
-The Lagrangian approach was initially used with S = 0 (e.g., Dobson 1967), providing an accurate method for the transformation of swell over complex bathymetry (e.g., O'Reilly and Guza 1991).
-Cavaleri and Malanotte-Rizzoli (1981) introduced a nonzero source term S, assuming that for a given wave component \mathbf{k} , $S(\mathbf{k})$ is only a function of the energy of that component, which is appropriate for commonly used parameterizations of some physical processes, such as wave generation by the wind [see also the review by Lavrenov (2003)].
-Recently Ardhuin et al. (2001) presented a generalized model [Coupled Rays with Eulerian Source Terms (CREST)] that can handle arbitrary source terms, including scattering processes that couple different spectral components, such as wave scattering by the bottom topography (Ardhuin and Herbers 2002) or "quadruplet" wave-wave interactions (Ardhuin et al. 2004).
+The Lagrangian approach was initially used with S = 0(e.g. Dobson, 1967), providing an accurate method for the transformation of swell over complex bathymetry (e.g. O'Reilly and Guza, 1991).
+Cavaleri and Malanotte-Rizzoli (1981) introduced a non-zero source term S, assuming that for a given wave component $\mathbf{k}, S(\mathbf{k})$ is only a function of the energy of that component, which is appropriate for commonly used parameterizations of some physical processes, such as wave generation by the wind (see also the review by Lavrenov, 2003).
+Recently Ardhuin, Herbers and O'Reilly (2001) presented a generalized model CREST that can handle arbitrary source terms, including scattering processes that couple different spectral components such as wave scattering by the bottom topography (Ardhuin and Herbers, 2002) or 'quadruplet' wave-wave interactions (Ardhuin et al. 2003).
 The extension to arbitrary source terms is achieved by the interpolation of source terms from a fixed Eulerian grid onto the rays.
-The model essentially combines the well-established physical description of wave spectra evolution in the form of source terms with the accurate nondiffusive advection of finite spectral bands along rays.
+The model essentially combines the well established physical description of wave spectra evolution in the form of source terms, with the accurate nondiffusive advection of finite spectral bands along rays.
 It also allows a stable integration of (2) with arbitrary time steps.
-Furthermore, the advection computations can be carried out over finite bandwidths using precomputed rays, thus eliminating the garden sprinkler effect of finite-difference schemes that use discrete spectral components (e.g., Tolman 2002).
+Furthermore, the advection computations can be carried out over finite bandwidths using precomputed rays, thus eliminating the 'garden sprinkler' effect of finite difference schemes that use discrete spectral components (e.g. Tolman, 2002).

-The high computational cost of the full-Lagrangian advection scheme in CREST, associated with the variability of ray trajectories over large distances, is still prohibitive for large regional (e.g., 500 km of coastline) or global implementations on a workstation.
-Some alternative schemes, such as the "piecewise ray method" (Sobey 1986; Young 1988; Benoit et al. 1996) achieve numerical efficiency by propagating wave energy over only one time step along the ray trajectories, from locations ("roots") determined by the ray calculations to the grid points (the "plant").
-However, the interpolation necessary at these roots to determine the local energy from the neighboring grid points introduces numerical diffusion at each time step, similar to low-order finite-difference schemes.
+The high computational cost of the full Lagrangian advection scheme in CREST, associated with the variability of ray trajectories over large distances, is still prohibitive for large regional (e.g. 500 km of coastline) or global implementations on a workstation.
+Some alternative schemes, such as the 'piecewise ray method' (Sobey, 1986; Young, 1988, Benoit et al., 1996) achieve numerical efficiency by propagating wave energy over only one time step along the ray trajectories, from locations ('roots') determined by the ray calculations, to the grid points (the 'plant').
+However the interpolation necessary at these 'roots' to determine the local energy from the neighboring grid points introduces numerical diffusion at each time step, similar to low-order finite difference schemes.